UX Audit & Insights

 Data representation

-Building upon the insights gained in the previous phases, it was workable enable users to effortlessly compare multiple variables within the datasets while also providing a clear understanding of how specific data points related to the broader context.
-By establishing a connection between the users' requirements and the data visualization, we successfully conveyed both relative and absolute values, empowering users to make informed decisions and grasp the correlation between pandemic data and lockdown rules.
+Based on the findings made in the first and second phases it was possible to enable users to easily puzzle through several variables in the data sets and to understand how certain data points stand in relation to the general picture.
+Thus, having found a link between the users’ needs and the data visualization, we were able to effectively present both the relative and absolute values to help users make the right decisions and understand the correlation between pandemic data and lockdown rules.

 Defining the containers